ashishmgupta/blog/site/O365SecurityImplementation/docs/ImplementMFA.md

-PowerShell to create a conditional Acesss Policy to enforce all MFA on all users excluding an emergency Azure cloud-only Account.
+We will create a conditional access policy to enforce all MFA on all users excluding an emergency Azure cloud-only Account. <br>
+Below is the PowerShell script for the same.
+If the emergency account does not exist, It will create the account before creating the conditional access policy. <br>

+The PowerShell script : <br>

 ```powershell
 $TenantDetails = $NULL